ys112/PeerPrep/services/user/README.md

 ## Running User Service

-1. Open Command Line/Terminal and navigate into the `user-service` directory.
+1. Open Command Line/Terminal and navigate into the `services/user` directory.

 2. Run the command: `npm install`.
 This will install all the necessary dependencies.